lgatto/TeachingMaterial/Advanved_data_manipulation.md

 Notice that `DT2` has changed.
 This is something to be mindful of; if you want to explicitly copy a `data.table` do so with `DT2 <- copy(DT)`.

-A Slightly More Complicated Example
+A slightly more complicated example
 ===================================